 Cortland Avenue – The Heart of the Village

-To others, Bernal Heights means Cortland Ave, a mini hub of retail activity, featuring shops and businesses like Fit Bernal Fit, Chloe’s Closet, Bernal Yoga, Good Life Grocery, Heartfelt Gift Shop, independent bookseller Badger Books, and full service pet store Bernal Beasts.
-There is also a branch library, a very active Neighborhood Center, and a playground that was voted one of the city’s best by the Bay Guardian newspaper.
+To others, Bernal Heights means Cortland Ave, a mini hub of retail activity, featuring shops and businesses like Fit Bernal Fit, Chloe’s Closet, Bernal Yoga, Good Life Grocery, Heartfelt, Succulence, Bernal Beast and the city’s only electric bike shop, the New Wheel.
+There is also a branch library, a very active Neighborhood Center, and a playground that was voted one of the city’s best by the Bay Guardian.
 There are also several all-important coffee stops, including Progressive Grounds and Martha and Bros, and nationally famous restaurants like Liberty Cafe and Moki’s Pacific Grill, which has some of the best sushi in town.
 A lack of chain stores fosters the independent spirit that makes Bernal Heights unique.

 Bernal Heights is a child-friendly neighborhood, and you’ll see lots of little people everywhere you go.
 It’s literally teeming with tots and there are lots of activities for families in the neighborhood, including a drop in toddler playtime at St Mary’s Rec.
 Center, new Mom groups meeting at Progressive Grounds, story hour at the Bernal library and even kids yoga classes.
 There are several excellent elementary schools in the area, including Buena Vista/Horace Mann and Fairmount, which both have Spanish immersion programs.
 Also, Synergy and the San Francisco School are private schools which many Bernal children attend.

 While Bernal Heights is predominantly a family-oriented neighborhood, it does have its own nightlife scene.
 There are a few bars along the Cortland strip, including the Wild Side West with its wonderful outdoor garden, and Lucky Horseshoe, which has live music several times a week.
 Additionally, Mission Street is just down the hill, with a wide variety of bars and restaurants, some of which host live music.